zowe/docs-site/docs/guides/zlux-workshop-user-browser.md

 ## Constructing an App Skeleton

 Download the skeleton code from the [project repository](https://github.com/zowe/workshop-user-browser-app).
+Next move the project into the `zlux` source folder created in the prerequisite tutorial.

 If you look within this repository, you'll see that a few boilerplate files already exist to help you get your first App running quickly.
 The structure of this repository follows the guidelines for Zowe App filesystem layout, which you can read more about [on this wiki](https://github.com/zowe/zlux/wiki/ZLUX-App-filesystem-structure) if you need.